 The next proposition will be the starting point of the contradiction argument in the following sections.
 It says that a cusp form eigenbranch cannot limit to $0$.
-Heuristically, the zeroth Fourier coefficient of a cusp form vanishes identically whereas an eigenvalue branche that limit to $0$ must eventually live have nontrivial zeroth Fourier mode.
-However, because we have made a nontrivial change of variable, this fact requires an argument.
+Heuristically, the zeroth Fourier coefficient of a cusp form vanishes identically whereas an eigenvalue branch that limits to $0$ must eventually have nontrivial zeroth Fourier mode.
+However, because we have made a nontrivial change of variables, this fact requires an argument.

 \begin{prop} If $E_t$ is a real-analytic cusp form eigenvalue branch of $q_t$, then the integer $k$ appearing in (\ref{eq:elimit}) is positive. \end{prop}